Rideshare and Delivery Drivers and Insurance:

 As an independent contractor, you’re on your own in a great many ways.
 Foremost is that you’re using your vehicle for the purposes of the delivery service.
 As stated above, most personal auto insurance policies specifically exclude such uses for purposes of coverage.
 You should contact your insurer and ask them what would be required to obtain coverage for the use you intend.
 The delivery service you’re working for will probably deny liability, because you are not an employee unless they specifically provide coverage.

 If you’re in an accident and you’re relying on your regular auto insurance coverage, your claims are likely going to be denied.
 Do not expect the company to validate that you have the right kind of insurance, either.
 That’s entirely up to you.
-And if you try to hide what you were doing, an insurance investigator is going to dig up the truth – which means you’re then probably on the hook for the damages AND insurance fraud.
+And if you try to hide what you were doing, an insurance investigator is going to dig up the truth – which means you’re then probably on the hook for the damages and possible insurance fraud.
 It’s not worth it.
-Get the right insurance!
+Get the right insurance.

 What if I’m Driving for a Delivery Service and I’m Injured by Someone Else?